easy apple butter biscuits

 Hang On Pain Eases (HOPE)

+Now for some easy apple butter biscuits.
 Have you been apple picking?
 Have you tried angel biscuits?
-I suppose they got their name because they are not only made with the typical baking powder, but also leavened with yeast making them rise to heavenly heights.
-I made some spicy apple butter with all those apples that Annabelle picked adding it to the biscuit mix for some fall flavor.
-These would be an unexpected pleasure on your Thanksgiving day table and easy to do because the dough is made in advance and can be refrigerated for a day or two.
+They get their name because they rise to heavenly heights due to the addition of both baking powder and yeast.
+I made some spicy apple butter with the apples that Annabelle picked.
+So, I added it to the biscuit mix for some fall flavor.
+These would be an unexpected pleasure on your dinner table and easy to do because the dough is made in advance and can be refrigerated for a day or two.
 Do try these easy apply butter biscuits.Print

 Flaky and Light Biscuits